straightway/peerspace/transport/documentation/Chunking.md

 the payload.

 The content encoding must follow one of the encoding versions defined below.
 Which encoding version is used, is defined by the first byte of the data chunk header.
+* Bit 7:
+  - 0: Bits 0-6 contain the version number
+  - 1: Bits 0-6 are free chunk content.
+This is especially useful for redundancy chunks, which can use the bits 0-6 for the combined xor of the chunk version.
+* Bits 0-6: Version number or free chunk content

 The further header structure is defined by the encoding version.

 It may be necessary in the future to enhance the header structure.
 This may be realized by defining a new header version.
 Since chunks with all previous header version still may be